-For example, maybe you want to run / walk your first 5K.
-Start by committing to a brisk walk 3 to 5 times a week, increasing your time and distance gradually.
-Next add some aerobic exercise and cross training a few days a week, while continuing to walk / run 2 days a week.
-You may find even more motivation if your goal is tied to raising funds for a social cause you’re passionate about.
-Knowing you are making a contribution to others can be the ‘why’ that keeps you moving forward.
+For example, maybe you want to run or walk your first 5K.
+Start by committing to a brisk walk three to five times a week, increasing your time and distance gradually.
+Next, add some aerobic exercise and cross training a few days a week, while continuing to walk or run two days a week.
+You may find even more motivation if your goal is tied to raising funds for a social cause you’re passionate about — knowing you are making a contribution to others can be the “why” that keeps you moving forward.

-Revisit your goal daily or weekly, along with the deeper why (from step 1).
-As you hit those smaller milestones you might notice a positive ripple effect into other areas of your life.
+Revisit your goal daily or weekly, along with the deeper why from step one.
+As you hit those smaller milestones, you might notice a positive ripple effect through other areas of your life.
 Keep a log of your progress — just as writing down your goal is key, charting your progress helps with both motivation and accountability.

-3. Plan for Success – Carve out the TIME
+3. Plan for Success and Carve out the Time

-Often committed exercisers find the best time is first thing every morning.
+Often committed exercisers find the best time to complete their fitness routine is first thing every morning.
 Maybe this means getting up a half hour earlier to fit exercise into your day.
-Don’t leave it to chance or just trying to squeeze it in where you can.
-If morning doesn’t work for you find a time that does and book it.
-Go for a brisk walk after dinner, instead of hitting the couch to watch TV.
+If morning doesn’t work for you, then find a time that does and book it, like committing to a brisk walk after dinner instead of hitting the couch to watch TV.
+Whatever it is, don’t leave it to chance or try to just squeeze it in where you can.

 Exercising is just as important (remember the WHY) as anything else you must do in a day.
-If needed start small, with only 15 to 20 minutes daily, gradually increasing the time you commit to achieving your fitness goals.
-Carve out your exercise time a minimum of 3 times per week, put it on your calendar and keep your commitment to yourself.
-Once you get back into your exercise groove, your body will reward you with a lighter mood, more energy and better sleep.
+If you need, start small, with only 15 to 20 minutes daily, and gradually increase the time you commit to achieving your fitness goals.
+Carve out your exercise time a minimum of three times per week, put it on your calendar, and fulfill this commitment to yourself.
+Once you get back into your exercise groove, your body will reward you with a lighter mood, more energy, and better sleep.
 Make the time — the payoff is well worth it.

-Add variety and fun into your routine to make your exercise more enjoyable and help you stay motivated.
-Mixing up your fitness activities will also serve as cross training so you’re working different muscles groups and getting both aerobic and strength building exercises into your weekly routine.
+Add variety and fun into your fitness routine to make it more enjoyable and help you stay motivated.
+Mixing up your fitness activities will also serve as cross training so you’re working different muscles groups and getting both aerobic and strength-building exercises into your weekly routine.

-Whether you choose to head out for a solitary bike ride or to a Zumba class, include activities that you really enjoy.
+Whether you choose to head out for a solitary bike ride or you want to join a Zumba class, include activities that you really enjoy.
 If lifting weights on your own is drudgery, try a sculpting or boot camp class a few times a week instead.
-The energy, music and motivation you’ll get from a group class can add the fun factor to propel you towards your goals faster.
-Once a week make your fitness activity pure fun, so you don’t even consider it working out.
-Go out dancing with your friends or sweetie, play a game of touch football, go skiing, roller-blading or do whatever moves you.
+The energy, music, and motivation you’ll get from a group class can add the fun factor to propel you towards your goals faster.
+Once a week, make your fitness activity pure fun so you don’t even consider it working out.
+Go out dancing with your friends or your partner, play a game of touch football, or go skiing or rollerblading.
 Just move!

-If you’re having trouble honoring your commitment to exercise, enlisting an accountability partner will definitely help you move towards your goals.
-This can be a friend with a similar fitness goal, a personal trainer or a fitness coach.
-We’re more likely to skip an appointment with ourselves then to let a friend down that we’ve promised to work out with.
+If you’re having trouble honoring your commitment to exercise, then enlisting an accountability partner will definitely help you move towards your goals.
+This can be a friend with a similar fitness goal, a personal trainer, or a fitness coach.
+We’re more likely to skip an appointment with ourselves than let a friend down when we’ve promised to work out with them.
 If you just can’t seem to get started or keep to your scheduled exercise, then you need someone who can provide support and encouragement.

-As you get your fitness routine going remember to start with the ‘why’, then connect to a goal that’s meaningful and motivating.
-From there it’s all about execution.
-Write down your goal, book the time to exercise, mix it up to include fun and friends, log your progress to keep you on track and enlist an accountability partner, if needed.
-Just get moving and in no time, you’ll be craving exercise like you crave chocolate!
-Order our WAGs wrist support gloves online today, to help you alleviate wrist pain during your workouts and keep you going.
+As you get your fitness routine going, remember to start with the “why” and then connect to a goal that’s meaningful and motivating.
+From there, it’s all about execution.
+Write down your goal, book the time to exercise, mix it up to include fun and friends, log your progress to keep you on track, and enlist an accountability partner, if needed.
+Just get moving, and in no time, you’ll be craving exercise like you crave chocolate!